Susan Kiefel: Appointment to the High Court

 On 13 August 2007, Attorney-General Philip Ruddock announced Kiefel as the nominee to the High Court of Australia to replace the retiring High Court Justice Ian Callinan.
 Kiefel had previously been considered a favourite nominee to replace former High Court Justice Mary Gaudron when she retired in 2003, and again in 2005 as replacement for Justice Michael McHugh.
 Kiefel is the third female High Court Justice and the forty-sixth overall.
 Her appointment alongside incumbent Justice Susan Crennan marked the first time two women sat concurrently on the High Court bench.

 Kiefel's nomination was met with support from the Australian Bar Association amid criticism of the lack of consultation by the Australian government.
 She was considered a conservative "black-letter" judge.
-She may remain on the High Court until 2024, when she will reach the constitutionally mandatory retirement age of 70.

 Chief Justice of Australia

 On 29 November 2016, Prime Minister Malcolm Turnbull and Attorney-General George Brandis announced Kiefel's appointment as Chief Justice of Australia.
 The appointment took effect from 30 January 2017, following the retirement of Robert French.
 Kiefel is the first woman to be appointed as Chief Justice.
 Her seat on the court was filled by James Edelman.

 Giving the inaugural Lord Atkin Lecture in November 2017, Kiefel expressed her disapproval of the prevalence of judicial dissent, which she believes should be reserved for only the most important cases.
 She said law students should devote more attention to "mundane majority opinion", and described judges who frequently dissent as "somewhat self-indulgent".
 She further observed that "humorous dissent may provide the author with fleeting popularity, but it may harm the image the public has of the court and its judges".
 An article in May 2018 noted that Kiefel had dissented in only two out of 164 cases before the High Court since 2014, classing her as one of the court's "great assenters" along with Patrick Keane and Virginia Bell.
-She was one of three dissenters in Love v Commonwealth (2020), which found that Aboriginal Australians are not subject to the aliens power in section 51(xix) of the constitution.
-She stated that the majority had confused property rights with citizenship rights, and said that "race is irrelevant to the questions of citizenship and membership of the Australian body politic".